Zolpidem (Ambien) Use: Best Practices for Insomnia

 Standard dosage guidance in the UK:

-• Lower doses of 5 mg are often prescribed for older adults and people with liver conditions
+• Lower dose: 5 mg for older adults or those with liver impairment

-• The medicine should never be taken more than once in any single night
+• Must not be taken more than once in a single night

 Never take a higher dose because you feel the prescribed amount is not working.
 If you are concerned the medication is not effective, speak to your prescriber rather than self-adjusting.